-We all want our team members to enjoy swimming and succeed.
-As parents, you play a special role in supporting your swimmer to be able to do their best and to make the most of the opportunities afforded your family as members of the Carlile Swimming Team.
+We want all our team members to enjoy and make the most out of their time at Carlile Swimming.
+As parents, you play a special role in supporting your swimmer to be able to achieve their goals and to reap the benefits offered to your family as members of the Carlile Swimming Team.

 Our five key tips to enjoy the swimming journey:

 Make friends and join in

 Reward effort rather than results

 Attending your first swim meet as a parent of a swimmer can sometimes be daunting and a step into the unknown.
 Our First Swim Meet Guide has some tips and advice for parents and swimmers at their first meet.

 Swimming Terminology & Jargon

 As you immerse yourself in the world of swimming you will begin to hear some specific terminology, jargon and words related to training, competition and the wider swimming community.
 Check out the Swimming Terminology & Jargon flyer by following the link below:

 Parent/Spectator Behaviour Etiquette

 The Carlile Swimming Team is committed to providing an inclusive, supportive and nurturing environment for all to participate within our sport.
 As such the Carlile Swimming Team supports and applies the Swimming New South Wales Parent/Spectator Behaviour Etiquette Guidelines: